 What are requirements for each scenario in terms of network support?

 What are suitable technologies for compression?
-Multiple HEVC streams, MV-HEVC, MIV?

 Devices and Formats

 While it is understood that there is currently no harmonized set of formats for production and or device playback, the attempt towards improved format compatiblity and is the core driver for global standards.
 3GPP should definitely contribute to this as we already do for the VOPS case with stereo MV-HEVC.